lensapp/lens/docs/extensions/guides/ipc.md

 Your handler or listener will not be called if it fails this validation.
 Instead an error or log message will occur.
 This should help with debugging because you are notified immediately that there is a mismatch between what you are expecting and what was sent.

+### Allowed Values

+This IPC mechanism utilizes the [Structured Clone Algorithm](developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) for serialization.
+This means that more types than what are JSON serializable can be used, but not all the information will be passed through.

 ## Using IPC